dojo/framework/src/widget-core/README.md

 #### Widget Registry

-The registry provides the ability to define a label against a `WidgetFactory`, a `Promise<WidgetFactory>` or a function that when executed returns a `Promise<WidgetFactory>`.
+The registry provides the ability to define a label against a `WidgetRegistryItem`.
+A `WidgetRegistryItem` is either a `WidgetConstructor` a `Promise<WidgetConstructor>` or a function that when executed returns a `Promise<WidgetConstructor>`.

 A global widget registry is exported from the `d.ts` class.